ShiangHu/LeadField-Pipeline/README.md

 4. Run scripted_fs_lf_ppl.m for Freesurfer anatomy files
 5. Run scripted_hcp_lf_ppl.m for HCP (Human Connectome Project) anatomy files
 6. You will see Gain.mat and patch.mat when the calculation is finished.

+When you use this pipeline, please cite: Hu, Shiang & Pedro A. Valdes-Sosa, et al. 2019.
+“The Statistics of EEG Unipolar References: Derivations and Properties.”
+Brain Topography, April. https://doi.org/10.1007/s10548-019-00706-y